Anyone who has never been in an abusive relationship will never understand how difficult it is to leave it.

 Slowly but surely the victim will start apologizing for anything and everything the abuser is not happy about and become afraid of the abusive partner.

-Afraid to stand up for yourself, to say anything back to the abuser and finally – the hardest thing to do at the moment is leave.
+Afraid to stand up for herself/himself, terrified to say anything back to the abuser and finally – leave.

 So how to find enough strength in yourself to just get up and leave?

 What if you are under circumstances where you are financially dependent on the abuser and have nowhere to go?
 What if you have children with your offender?
 Can you still escape the relationship and start a new life?

 In my case, I moved to another city where my ex-partner lived so I didn’t know anyone around me, my friends were far away, I lost my job and my maternity leave payment stopped leaving me with no money or savings and on top of it – I had a new-born baby in my arms.

 At one point, I thought that there was no way I could manage to leave and I didn’t know or have where to go.
 I felt completely hopeless but I knew that I had to leave for my child’s sake.

 It wasn’t an easy road but I did it.
 If I could do it – anyone can.